 I just came here this fall.
 Since then, my nose has been bleeding occasionally without any injury.
 My friend told me it was because of the dry air of U.S. Is he right?
 How can I prevent this situation?
 I also have a problem when I brush my teeth.
 My gums are always bleeding and not just a little!!
 What should I do?
 Thanks.

 Nosebleeds occur due to a loss of blood from the mucous membranes that line the nose, most often from inside one nostril only.
 Nosebleeds are most common in childhood, infrequent in healthy young adults, and become more common and serious in old age.
 The most common causes of nosebleeds are a blow to the nose, fragile blood vessels, or dislodged crusts that form in the mucous membrane as a result of a cold or infection.

-The dry heat of New York City could definitely cause a strain on the blood vessels in your nose.
+The dry heat could definitely cause a strain on the blood vessels in your nose.
 If you think the dry air could be the culprit, you can put a humidifier in your room or apartment.
 A similar (but less expensive) option is to put pans of water on top of your radiators.
 The heat causes the water to evaporate, which adds moisture to the air.
 Then you can refill the pans as necessary.